jakdevmail/django-discord-bot/README.md

 If you'd like to contribute something to this bot, lets chat!
 Just open up an issue.
 If you want to contribute code, look at existing issues and submit a pull request.

+### Attribution
+The Gong-sound.mp3 audio file was sourced from https://orangefreesounds.com/gong-sound/.